MattisLind/PC04Reader/README.md

 DL11 Transmit status register

 The difference is as far as I can see that the PC11 can signal errors in th high bit of the status registers.
 This means that for example out of tape in the punch would not be detected by the software.
+From a programming point of view the behavior of the reader enable is identical in the PC11 and the DL11.
+In the PC11 a pulse is generated when writing a 1 that trigger the reading dirctly, in the DL11 a flip flop is set when writing a 1 that is cleared by the receiver busy signal, thus when something is being received.

+Aside from the Error indication the hypothesis is that system software would think that a DL11 at CSR 176550 is a in fact a PC11 device!

 Implementation
 --------------